Holly Sonders Snapped Shooting Pool In A Skimpy Lingerie Set

 The Golf Channel and Fox Sports alum’s thick, brunette locks flowed to her left side where they blanketed her upper body.
 The impressive mane scintillated in the light and grew increasingly curly as it approached its ends, which appeared to tickle her thigh in the photo.

 With her hands grasping her stick at opposite ends, she appeared to be sizing up her shot on the cue ball as she leaned over the table.
-Although the racked balls in her aim were out of focus in the picture, her athletic and sinuous frame was clearly exhibited.
+Although the racked balls in her aim were out of focus, her athletic and sinuous frame was clearly exhibited.

 The position of Sonders’ body allowed for an impressive accentuation of her curves.
 Specifically, her ample bosom and surprisingly shapely midsection stood apart.
-Her attributes were further enhanced by her pink lingerie ensemble, which popped against her sun-kissed skin while boosting her features.
+Her attributes were further enhanced by the pink lingerie ensemble, which popped against her sun-kissed skin while boosting her features.

-Just one day before sharing her scantily-clad body at the billiards, Sonders had already set her Instagram profile ablaze with an impressive photo of her taut, gym-honed physique in shimmering lingerie.
+Just one day before sharing her scantily-clad body at a billiards table, Sonders had already set her Instagram profile ablaze with an impressive photo of her taut, gym-honed physique in shimmering lingerie.